Green Card Services:

 The K-3 visa is a visa that allows spouses of U.S. citizens, who have pending immigrant visa petitions, to enter the U.S. The spouse (green card beneficiary) of the U.S. citizen would have their status changed to become a permanent resident, as soon as the immigrant visa petition is approved.
 The purpose of the K-3 visa is to shorten the time that a married couple must remain apart while an immigrant visa petition is pending.

-How Our Family-Based Green Card Immigration Attorneys can Help
+How Our Family Based Green Card Attorneys Can Help

 If you need assistance or support with your family-based green card petition, application, or the filing process, The Alagiri Immigration Law Firm can help.
-Contact our family-based green card specialists at our immigration firm today, to learn more about family-based green cards and your options.
+Contact our family based green card lawyers to learn how we can help you.